 It is no good claiming Jeremiah’s authority if a modern prophet does not also want to suffer the consequences of punishment and judgment of an OT prophet, including death (Deut.
 18:20-22), from the Lord when the modern prophet misses it.
 It is a blessing that we live in another and better covenant, and modern prophets don’t have an OT prophet’s authority, requirement of total accuracy, and possible punishment.
 That heavy responsibility is beyond them.

 3..
-OT prophets were called to write Scripture
+Some OT prophets were called to write Scripture

-But let’s say that you still believe that Jeremiah had authority to decree the destiny of nations with his own words.
+But let’s say that you still believe that Jeremiah had authority to decree the destiny of nations with his own words, without God speaking to him first.
 Then the next verses are decisive.
 Modern prophets do not have Jeremiah’s authority or calling (or any other OT prophet’s authority or calling) because OT prophets were inspired to speak and write Scripture.

 20 Above all, you must understand that no prophecy of Scripture came about by the prophet’s own interpretation of things.
 21 For prophecy never had its origin in the human will, but prophets, though human, spoke from God as they were carried along by the Holy Spirit.
 (2 Pet.
 1:20-21, NIV)